Megan Kleine: 1992 Barcelona Olympics

-Though she was ranked 32nd in the world in the event the prior year, at the U.S. Olympic swimming trials in June 1992, in Indianapolis, Indiana, Kleine exceeded expectations and surprised the swimming community by swimming a personal best in the 100-meter breaststroke, placing second and recording a time of 1:10.88 to qualify for the Bacelona Olympics.
+Though she was ranked 32nd in the world in the event the prior year, at the U.S. Olympic swimming trials in June 1992, in Indianapolis, Indiana, Kleine exceeded expectations and surprised the swimming community by swimming a personal best in the 100-meter breaststroke, placing second and recording a time of 1:10.88 to qualify for the Barcelona Olympics.
 She would become one of the few World class athletes to train almost exclusively in Kentucky.

 At the 1992 Summer Olympics in Barcelona, Spain, she earned a gold medal by swimming the breaststroke leg for the winning U.S. team in the preliminary heats of the women's 4×100-meter medley relay where the American women swam a 4:02.54 in the finals, with the German team taking the silver medal.
 Individually, she also competed in the B Final of the women's 100-meter breaststroke event, and finished with the twelfth-best time overall of 1:11.07.
 That year, in what she considered her most memorable performances, Kleine would swim a personal best time in the 100-meter breast of 1:09.8.

 After graduating Henry Clay in the Spring of 1993, she placed fourth in the Women's 200-meter breaststroke at the Philips 66 U.S. National Swimming Championship at the Texas Swimming Center.

 At the 1996 Olympic trials, at the Indiana Natatorium, Megan placed 27th out of 33 entrants in the 100-meter breaststroke, failing to make the trial finals, and finished 5th in the 200-meter breaststroke.
 Sports historians in 1996 noted that in the breaststroke younger women competitors seemed to have an advantage in elite competition as fewer breaststrokers continued to improve their times past their college years.
 Megan served as a torchbearer for the 1996 Olympics, however.